Dev26x/shortlet/README.md

 1. Create a new GCP project or use an existing one.

-2. Enable the following APIs in your GCP project:
+2. Ensure that the following APIs are enabled in your GCP project:
    - Kubernetes Engine API
    - Cloud Resource Manager API
+   - IAM Service Account Credentials API
    - Compute Engine API
    - Container Registry API
    - Cloud Monitoring API